Masa1986T/Cover-biomass_relationships_for_bluecarbon/README.md

 The raw data described below are housed in the folder "Data".

-* Data of cover and biomass for each seaweeds or surfgrass (xxx) at each site : xxx.csv
+* Data of cover and biomass for each seaweed or surfgrass group (xxx) at each site : xxx.csv
-* All of the data for each seaweeds or surfgrass at each site :Kaiso_data.xlsx
+* The all data for all seaweeds and surfgrass at all sites :Kaiso_data.xlsx
+* Description of each seaweed and sufgrass means as follow,
+* Kombu: Saccharina, Kajime: Ecklonia, Arame: Eisenia, Wakame: Undaria pinnatifida, Sugamo: Phyllospadix iwatensis.

 ## Plots